tomas/chela/README.md

 chmod('/home/tomas/.ssh', '0700', function(err, modified) {
   if (!err)
-    console.log(modified.length); // prints number of files that were modified })
+    console.log(modified); // prints list of files that were modified })

 var chown = require('chela').own;

-chmod('/tmp/foobar.txt', 'tomas', 'users', function(err) {
+chown('/tmp/foobar.txt', 'tomas', 'users', function(err) {
-  if (err)
+  if (!err)
     console.log('Successfully chowned to tomas:users');
 })
 ```

-You can also omit the group (third) param, in which case chela will default to
+When calling chown(), you can also omit the group (third) param, in which case
-either the wheel group (on OSX) or a group matching the username.
+chela will default to either the wheel group (on OS X) or a group matching the
+username (Linux and others).
+This is because OS X does not create a group for each username.

 Credits
 -------